 MLB is officially in its offseason as the Winter Meetings wrapped up last month and most of the big name free agents have found new homes.
 However, for the players who are not changing their addresses, many of them take the opportunity to go play in other leagues across the world to fine-tune their skills.

-With that being known, Los Gigantes suspended Franco plus three other players for violating the team’s discipline code.
+Upon the news breaking, Los Gigantes suspended Franco plus three other players for violating the team’s disciplinary code.
 The team was set to play a game at 4:00 p.m. on Sunday in the Dominican Winter League playoffs and saw what the players did as disrespectful.

 The Phillies’ third baseman, however, apologized for his actions and eventually the suspensions were lifted with Sunday’s game being rained out.

 Even though the 25-year-old Franco is still maturing as a player, he has to understand that he is a professional athlete.
 Anywhere he goes, the cameras will be rolling, especially at a club.
 Nothing good happens after 2:00 a.m. and Franco saw that up close and personal.